-Think twice before you toss your empty into the recycling bin.
+Think twice before you toss your empty bottles into the recycling bin.
 You may save yourself a trip to the store and some cash if you rinse out the bottle and easily stash it away for future uses.
 Be mindful.
 A few bottles are wonderful; if they start manifesting into a collection simply to capture dust in the cupboards, then not so wonderful.

 Don’t forget about the matches–they need a look too!

 One of my favorite bottles is a green organic beer bottle that I enjoyed with a friend at a café.
 I asked the waiter if I may take it home with me and now it functions as a water bottle when friends come over for some coffee.
 Always serve coffee with some water to rehydrate your guest.

 Reuse bottles that you like, useful things can be beautiful and will remind you of happy times to relive in your nest.

 Pingback: Everything Changes |